 Attempts to get women playing rugby in New Zealand date back to 1891.
 However, it was not until the 1980s that this involvement became significant.
-By the mid-1980s women’s teams in both rugby union and rugby league began emerging in the provinces and the first national women’s rugby team was selected in 1989.
-The team, now known as the Black Ferns, won four consecutive world cups.
+Women’s teams in both rugby union and rugby league began emerging in the provinces in the mid-1980s and the first national women’s rugby team was selected in 1989.
+The team, now known as the Black Ferns, won four consecutive world cups and six of the nine contested by 2022.

 Wahine toa – strong women